 Unfortunately 2006 and 2007 were not the best years for Rossi, although Italian fans rejoice in the winning ways of Ducati.
 In 2008 the king makes a roaring comeback, winning the title and beating Giacomo Agostini's record of sixty-nine victories.
 Rossi's ninth title arrives in 2009 along with his historic 100th victory.
 A bad accident sidelines Rossi for most of 2010 and there is also internal conflict at Yahama, which eventually sees the racer leaving the team.

-This year promises to be a banner year for Italian racing as Valentino Rossi, a living Italian motorbike legend, is finally back racing for an Italian team: Ducati.
+2011 promises to be a banner year for Italian racing as Valentino Rossi, a living Italian motorbike legend, is finally back racing for an Italian team: Ducati.
 But the two years with Ducati are a fiasco and in October 2011 he also suffers for the death of his friend Marco Simoncelli.

 As of today Valentino Rossi is the only motorbike racer in history to have won championships in four different classes.
 In recent years Rossi has tested the F1 Ferrari several times, spurring rumors of an eventual transfer to car racing.
 While the possibility is tantalizing for racing fans it appears to be more wishful thinking than reality at this point.
 Meanwhile Rossi often participates in rallies, winning in Monza twice, but has never seemed very impressed with other official races, although he has scored good results overall considering his experience.